andrejbauer/clerical/doc/syntax.md

 where `⟨int⟩` is the number of bits that must be correct.
 Note that setting higher precision will of course require more computation.

+### Setting the number of CPU cores

+TThe toplevel command

+    domains ⟨num⟩

+sets the number of CPU cores to be used in parallel computation to `⟨num⟩`.
+By default, Clerical uses all cores except one.

 ### Loading a file

 You may load a file into Clerical with